ZPump/zPump/README.md

 If shield transactions start failing with `E_ROOT_MISMATCH` even though proofs reference the latest root, the pool PDA and commitment-tree PDA are out of sync (usually after an unclean validator shutdown).
 Fix by resetting the private devnet and rebuilding:

+- Why it happens: the pool account and commitment tree are updated in separate writes.
+If `solana-test-validator` is killed mid-slot (or crashes) after the pool state is flushed but before the tree account is, the pool “remembers” the new root while the tree rolls back to the old one.
+Likewise, re-running `bootstrap-private-devnet.ts` against a stale ledger (or indexer snapshot) can recreate the pool PDA with a fresh root while leaving the tree untouched.
+The guard in `shield` then compares the two byte arrays and immediately throws `E_ROOT_MISMATCH`.

 ```bash
 pkill -f solana-test-validator || true
 rm -rf ~/.local/share/zpump-devnet-ledger